fullstackcaveman/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is javascript libray that is used to create single-page apps where components are rendered dynamically without reloading the page.

-1. Describe component state.
+2. Describe component state.

+State is an object that holds information and is managed within the component

-1. Describe props.
+3. Describe props.

+State is an object that holds information and gets passed to components

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is additional code that runs after React has updated the DOM.
+They can be synced with the useEffect() hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.